hyungccho/backbone_material/projects/w7d1-pokedex-i.md

 `pokemon/show` can **optionally** specify the toys to be rendered.
 You can have it do this by passing a partial variable `display_toys: true`.
 If `display_toys`, render the toys in `pokemon/_pokemon`, else don't.
-You can write an if statement right in your JBuilder!
+You can write an if statement right in your Jbuilder!

 **Check that this is working by loading `/pokemon` and `/pokemon/123`.** Call your TA over to check.